how to plant, grow & care for roses

-In January or February, prune climbing and shrub roses (rambling roses can mostly take care of themselves but you can tidy them up straight after flowering).
+Prune roses in January or February (the exception to this is rambling roses which mostly take care of themselves but can also be pruned straight after flowering).
 Pruning is essential to keep roses in good shape and encourage healthy growth.
 Use secateurs to cut out any old, damaged or diseased wood.

 For climbing roses, cut some of the older stems growth down to the base to encourage new growth and reduce congestion.
 Prune any laterals coming off the main stem down to 3 or 4 buds (unless they are needed to replace an old stem and/or fill a gap in your framework).

-For shrub roses, you can also remove one or two of the oldest stems once they are well-established and shorten other stems by a third or more.
+For shrub roses (English roses and species roses), you can remove one or two of the oldest stems once they are well-established and shorten other stems by about a third.
 Always cut back to an outward facing bud to encourage the rose to develop a nice open shape.

 training climbing roses